Gladon4/RPG-Music-Tool/README.md

 # RPG-Music-Tool (ver.
-0.2.6 [Customize Update])
+0.3 [Usability Update])

 A small music tool for TTRPGs.

-This Tool allows you to play music based on the current mood or setting for your TableTop RolePlayingGames.
+This Tool allows you to play music based on the current theme or setting for your TableTop RolePlayingGames.
 This Program uses local music files, instead of for example a Spotify Playlist.
 So you can always use it as long as you have your music with you.

 ## Python Dependencies (Use pip to install):